API Design

 In all of these examples there’s been the choice between sending some metadata back for the client to construct their own pagination controls, or sending them links in JSON to avoid the faff.

 Using links is probably the best approach, but they don’t have to go in the JSON response.
-Instead you can use the more modern approach: RFC 8299: Web Linking (opens in a new tab).
+Instead use the more modern approach: RFC 8299: Web Linking (opens in a new tab).

-Popping them into HTTP headers seems like the cleaner choice instead of littering your resources with metadata.
+Popping them into HTTP headers seems like the cleaner choice instead of littering responses with metadata.
 It’s also a slight performance putting this into headers because HTTP/2 adds header compression via HPAK (opens in a new tab).

 As this is a common standard instead of a convention, generic HTTP clients like Ketting (opens in a new tab) can pick this information up to provide a more seamless client experience.